 The modern shoestring was first invented in England in 1790.
 Before shoestrings, shoes were commonly fastened with buckles.

 The industrial revolution brought many new processes to shoe manufacturing including the sewing machine which greatly reduced the time and cost involved in shoemaking, therefore creating a more affordable product for the general public.
 This new machinery allowed for easy stitching through multiple layers of thick outsole leather to create a hard-wearing, reliable product.

 The first rubber soled shoes called plimsolls were developed and manufactured in the United States in the late 1800s.
 The Goodyear Metallic Rubber Shoe Company, organised in the 1840s was the first licensee of a new manufacturing process called vulcanisation patented by Charles Goodyear.
 Vulcanisation uses heat to meld rubber to textiles or other rubber components for a sturdier, more permanent bond.

 The Goodyear welt process (invented by Charles Goodyear Jr. and much loved here in England) is a machine-based alternative to the traditional hand-welted method (c.
 1500) for the manufacture of shoes, allowing them to be re-soled repeatedly.

 Despite the invention of vulcanisation and rubber soled shoes in the late 19th century, it is baffling to think that these welted processes have remained virtually unchanged still today despite their rigid structure and weight.

 Enter Adidas, Phil Knight and his Nike brand and the rise of popular sneaker culture in the 1970’s and 80’s.
 The tide has now turned towards a surge in athletic footwear design and innovation that we are experiencing today.
 Current athletic lifestyle footwear is game changing in its level of comfort, but 'dress' shoes are still basically instruments of torture.

-In creating Ramm footwear, we set out to bridge these two ideas: Comfort and Tradition.
+In creating Martel+Ram, we set out to bridge these two ideas: comfort and tradition.
 We want to solve this problem of our love of traditional tailoring and our bodies need for comfort.